adobrusky/csce-466-project/README.md

  * Running on http://127.0.0.1:5000 (Press CTRL+C to quit)
  * Restarting with stat
 ```

+You can now access the frontend through your web server and it should work.

 ## Testing the API
 1. Start the API before running tests.
 See above for more details.